scoutapp/scout_apm_ruby/README.markdown

 ## Help

-Email support@scoutapp.com if you need a hand.
+See our [help site](http://help.apm.scoutapp.com/) or email support@scoutapp.com if you need a hand.